 It was mentioned that the filtering of meetings could be improved and be customizable in MyWorkSpace.

 The Rapporteur mentioned that TD255R2 (A.1 compilation) will include the proposal from Russia for discussion during the editing session.
 So, a new revision TD255R3 will be posted before the session.
 In particular, the editing session will consider whether rapporteur group meetings can be planned in parallel to TSAG and to other SG plenaries.

+C043 will be discussed in detail at future interim meetings of the RG-WM, in the framework of discussion related to the work item A.1-rev; relevant comments were inserted in the latest revision of TD255.

 TD216 was noted.
 USA proposed that TSB work in collaboration with ISCG to have a meeting of ISCG during next TSAG meeting in February 2024.
 In particular, it would be good to have the SG chairmen joining this ISCG meeting during the next TSAG meeting.